singhrishabh93/affirmation/README.md

 ---

-## ✨ Key Features
+## ✨ Features

-✅ **Hundreds of affirmations** to boost self-esteem and positivity
+✅ Hundreds of affirmations to boost self-esteem and positivity
-✅ **Daily reminders** to keep you focused and inspired
+✅ Daily reminders to keep you focused and inspired
-✅ **Widgets** for quick and easy access to affirmations anytime
+✅ Widgets for quick and easy access to affirmations anytime
-✅ **Social sharing** to spread positivity with loved ones
+✅ Social sharing to spread positivity with loved ones

 Start your journey toward a stronger, more confident you.
 With **BeYou**, each day is an opportunity to affirm your potential and embrace the power of positivity.

 ---